matrix-org/matrix-appservice-gitter/README.md

 Provisioning
 ------------

-The bridge is controlled entirely by commands in the admin control room.
+The bridge is controlled by commands in the admin control room.

 > link [matrix room ID] [gitter room name]